 For more information, see Using property sets.

 (Apigee hybrid only) If you are already using Kubernetes for secret management in a custom vault for sensitive data, you might want to consider using Kubernetes Secrets.
 Just like with KVM data, you can access the Kubernetes secret data in API proxy flow variables.
-For more information, see Storing data in a Kubernets secret.
+For more information, see Storing data in a Kubernetes secret.